CPDA 2019 Adjuvants & Inerts Conference

 Sponsorships are an excellent way to raise the visibility of your company at the conference and to demonstrate your support of CPDA as we strive to improve and enhance the quality of our meetings so that they provide even greater value to our members.
 You may indicate your company sponsorship when you register (please see registration section below).
 Should you have questions on sponsorship or would like additional information, please contact CPDA President Gary Halvorson at email@example.com.

 The Grand Hyatt Denver is conveniently located at 1750 Welton Street in downtown Denver.
-CPDA has negotiated a special conference rate for rooms beginning at $209/night.
-The cut-off date for the room block is April 12, 2019 so we encourage you to make your reservations as soon as possible.
+CPDA negotiated a special conference rate for rooms, however the room block is now expired, as of Friday, April 12, 2019.
+You may still make your hotel reservation for the conference upon current availability and rates.
 To make your reservations, please click here.

 Online registration for the 2019 CPDA Adjuvants & Inerts Conference may be done by clicking here.
 If you prefer to register offline, the registration form may be downloaded by clicking here.
 Please complete the form and return to CPDA with your payment as instructed on the form.
-We encourage all to register early prior to Thursday, April 18, as late and onsite registrations will incur a $100 processing fee.
+We encourage all to register early prior as onsite registrations will incur a $100 processing fee.

 Reminder: Whether you register online or offline, please indicate if you wish to be a sponsor of this year’s conference, and please indicate whether you plan to participate in the optional May 2nd tour of the Pesticide Application Technology Laboratory at the West Central Research and Extension Center in North Platte.